NSEL case: Settlement

+The first settlement occurred in August 2013, when NSEL, with support from 63 Moons Technologies, paid approximately ₹179 crore to 7,053 traders with outstanding dues of less than ₹10 lakh each.

 In November 2024, brokers associated with the NSEL Investors Forum (NIF) proposed a one-time settlement of ₹1,950 crore to investors which had a consent from NSEL Investor Action Group (NIAG).
 This amount represents approximately 42% of the ₹4,650 crore principal owed to unpaid investors.
 According to the proposal, investors in the ₹10-20 lakh category had already recovered about 37%, with 6.6% from NSEL and 30.75% from the Competent Authority.
 If accepted, the settlement would increase their total recovery to approximately 79% of the outstanding amount.
-However, in early December 2024, NIAG withdrew its support because it disagreed with FTIL's approach to the MIPD court, seeking access to ₹300 crore of attached assets to cover the operational expenses of the settlement, with the company offering ₹300 crore worth of securities as collateral.
+However, in early December 2024, NIAG withdrew its support because it disagreed with FTIL's approach to the MPID court, seeking access to ₹300 crore of attached assets to cover the operational expenses of the settlement, with the company offering ₹300 crore worth of securities as collateral.
 NSEL emphasized that the assets currently attached under the MPID Act, valued at approximately ₹2,500 crore, were more than adequate to cover the proposed settlement.
 At that time, NIAG's withdrawal of consent brought the settlement to a halt.

 Parallelly, by mid-December 2024, the settlement proposal received 65% approval from the members of the NSEL Investors Forum and was finally approved by the FTIL board.